arawa/mattermost-install-guide/mattermost-centos-7.md

 Select the appropriate numbers separated by commas and/or spaces, or leave input blank to select all options shown (Enter 'c' to cancel):
 ```
 If everything works smoothly, repeat that step without the `--dry-run` parameter.
-If you receive an output similar to the following, this lean this is ok:
+If you receive an output similar to the following, this means the certificate has been flawlessly issued:
 ```
 Renewing an existing certificate
 Performing the following challenges: